 Since she was in high school, Karen Enomoto has known that she wanted to go to Georgetown Law after undergrad.
-The spring 2022 graduate studied politics and philosophy in order to prepare and out internships the spring of her freshman year.
-Enomoto quickly decided she wanted to graduate early and go straight to law was lacking previous legal experience on her resumé.
+The spring 2022 graduate studied politics and philosophy in order to prepare and started seeking out internships the spring of her freshman year.
+Enomoto quickly decided she wanted to graduate early and go straight to law school, but was lacking previous legal experience on her resumé.

 Trying to build up a more competitive law school application, Enomoto began attending Pitt’s career fairs.
 She was able to secure her first internship in spring 2021 at Pitt’s Institute of Politics, where she worked closely with Pennsylvania Representatives in their Harrisburg offices, reviewing policy memos and researching current issues.